itsgivingchaotica/cisc-3142-ebert/sampleEx7/notes/exercisesChapter7.md

 ## **Exercise 7.16**
 > What, if any, are the constraints on where and how often an access speciier may appear inside a class definition?
 What kinds of members should be defined after a `public` specifier?
 What kinds should be `private`?

 There's no constrinats on how often an access specifier appears inside a class defintion.
-Must keep in mind that each one specifies the acess level of the succeeding members.
-Any constructors / member functions that are part of the class interface will be under `public` whereas those data members and functions that are part of implementation will be listed under `private`
+Must keep in mind that each one specifies the access level of the succeeding members.
+"You should make a function private when you don't need other objects or classes to access the function, when you'll be invoking it from within the class.
+Stick to the principle of least privilege, only allow access to variables/functions that are absolutely necessary.
+Anything that doesn't fit this criteria should be private." [private_vs_public] (https://stackoverflow.com/questions/4505938/when-why-to-make-function-private-in-class)

 ## **Exercise 7.17**
 > What, if any, are the differences between using `class` or `struct`

-The difference is strictly stylistic, in that the default access level differentiates the two
+The difference is strictly stylistic, in that the default access level differentiates the two - `public` for `struct` and `private` for `class` unless otherwise specified as `public` in the `class` constructor.

 ## **Exercise 7.18**
 > What is encapsulation?
 Why is it useful?

 Encapsulation allows separation of a class' interface and implementation (`public` vs `private`).
-Users can access the intercace but not the implentation.
+Users can access the interface but not the implentation.
 It can be useful for to hide the values or state of an object and its data members so as to prevent the user to have direct access to them / be able to corrupt the data associated with class objects.
 In addition, the author is able to make changes to the implemnetation without affecting the code written outside of it, as long as the class behavior is not affected.

 ## **Exercise 7.19**
 > Indicate which members of your `Person` class you would declare as `public` and which you should declare as `private`.
 Explain your choice